natelandau/dotfiles/README.md

 * Scripting templates and utilities
 * `install.sh`, a script to put everything where it needs to go

-**Disclaimer:**  *I am not a professional programmer and I bear no responsibility whatsoever if any of these scripts wipes your computer, destroys your data, crashes your car, or otherwise causes mayhem and destruction.
+**Disclaimer:**  *I am not a professional or trained programmer and I bear no responsibility whatsoever if any of these scripts wipes your computer, destroys your data, burns your toast, crashes your car, or otherwise causes mayhem and destruction.
 USE AT YOUR OWN RISK.*

 ## install.sh
 This script runs through a series of tasks to configure a new computer.
 There are three distinct areas of `install.sh` which are executed in order.
 These are: